AayanShaikh007/X-70-HOTAS/journal.md

 To make the HOTAS system look as flawless and polished as possible, I added my personal logo that I made a few weeks ago to place on my PCBs and 3d prints going forward.
 I also created a SVG of a stylistic logo that I could print on the back of both assemblies to further add to the appearance of the HOTAS system.

-# July 2nd- worked 4 hours on PCB
+# July 2nd- worked 7 hours on PCB, BOM, shipping project
 Turns out I actually will need a PCB, since I have 50 pins of switches and stuff to connect to the board.
 I made a matrix board that reduces that to around 30 pins or so.

 ![image](https://github.com/user-attachments/assets/52c5eb86-6fc5-4286-9c40-1bf8dfa6d6d6)